Purdue Fort Wayne Mastodons play in Horizon Tournament against the Wright State Raiders

 Fort Wayne, Indiana; Thursday, 7 p.m.
 EST

-BOTTOM LINE: Purdue Fort Wayne and Wright State play in the Horizon Tournament.
+BOTTOM LINE: Purdue Fort Wayne plays in the Horizon Tournament against Wright State.

+The Mastodons have gone 18-2 against Horizon opponents, with a 5-5 record in non-conference play.
+Purdue Fort Wayne leads the Horizon averaging 53.1 points in the paint.
+Sydney Freeman leads the Mastodons scoring 6.0.

-The Mastodons’ record in Horizon play is 18-2, and their record is 5-5 in non-conference games.
-Purdue Fort Wayne is second in the Horizon with 24.0 defensive rebounds per game led by Lauren Ross averaging 4.2.
+The Raiders are 8-13 against Horizon opponents.
+Wright State is eighth in the Horizon with 22.2 defensive rebounds per game led by Amaya Staton averaging 5.5.

-Purdue Fort Wayne averages 76.2 points per game, 4.5 more points than the 71.7 Wright State gives up.
-Wright State averages 63.9 points per game, 4.5 more than the 59.4 Purdue Fort Wayne gives up.
+Purdue Fort Wayne is shooting 44.5% from the field this season, the same percentage Wright State allows to opponents.
+Wright State averages 6.4 made 3-pointers per game this season, 0.6 more makes per game than Purdue Fort Wayne gives up.

-TOP PERFORMERS: Ross is scoring 15.9 points per game with 5.1 rebounds and 1.9 assists for the Mastodons.
-Sydney Freeman is averaging 11.2 points and 1.5 steals over the last 10 games.
+TOP PERFORMERS: Lauren Ross is scoring 15.9 points per game with 5.1 rebounds and 1.9 assists for the Mastodons.
+Freeman is averaging 11.2 points and 1.5 steals over the last 10 games.

-Amaya Staton is averaging 11.7 points, 9.4 rebounds and 1.6 blocks for the Raiders.
-Claire Henson is averaging 9.2 points over the last 10 games.
+Staton is averaging 11.7 points, 9.4 rebounds and 1.6 blocks for the Raiders.
+Makiya Miller is averaging 1.0 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Mastodons: 8-2, averaging 73.0 points, 32.0 rebounds, 13.6 assists, 8.9 steals and 2.7 blocks per game while shooting 45.1% from the field.
 Their opponents have averaged 55.7 points per game.